Easy Fermented Honey Garlic Recipe

 It tastes good after a month of fermentation.
 Yet, give it three months to reach the ultimate deliciousness.

-Fermented honey garlic is yummy, can be used in various ways, and comes with incredible health benefits.
+Fermented honey garlic is yummy, can be used in various ways, and has incredible health benefits.

 A honey-soaked garlic clove can prove an effective & quick remedy to seasonal cold, flu, and sore throat.
 It helps increase the body’s immunity and contains anti-fungal, anti-viral, anti-bacterial, and anti-inflammatory properties.